-PRO TIP You can use Google Drive to store your tax return and related documents digitally!
-Small business owners and aspiring entrepreneurs can go to their local SBDCs for FREE face-toface business consulting and at-cost training on a variety of topics.
+Small business owners and aspiring entrepreneurs can go to their local SBDCs for free face-to-face business consulting, and at-cost training on a variety of topics.
 There are nearly 1,000 local centers available to provide no-cost business consulting and low-cost training to new and existing businesses.
-SBDCs help local businesses start, grow, and thrive.